-In 2018 alone, there have been more than 100 mass shootings.
-Tactical medical response requires a different skill set and approach than that required when an elder falls or a child has a choking episode.
+In 2022, there were 647 mass shootings, and as of mid-year 2023, there have already been more than 300.
+Tactical medical response requires a different skill set and approach than that required when an elder falls, or a child has a choking episode.
 Tactical medical injuries are high-stakes, and first responders must provide prompt care in a high-stress environment where split-second decisions can be a matter of life and death.

 Whether responding to a law enforcement emergency, a mass shooting, or a battlefield, EMS professionals can expect these common tactical medical injuries:

 Hemorrhage is the most common injury in most tactical medical scenarios.
 Proper management of hemorrhage is critical to survival.
 Death from hemorrhage is a global problem, with more than 60,000 deaths yearly in the United States.
 Worldwide, there are about 1.9 million deaths per year, and 1.5 million of them result from physical trauma.

 - Hemorrhages from non-compressible wounds, such as those to the abdomen.

 - Junctional hemorrhages, which occur where the arms and legs meet the trunk.
 They can be difficult to stop on the battlefield and are a major contributor to survivable deaths.

 Hemorrhage can create additional problems, such as when a wound bleeds into the airway, causing a breathing problem in a person who is already in a medical crisis.
 Prompt transport, control of the bleeding, and proper suction of the airway are all critical to survival.